RishabhSharma333/Recipe-Book/README.md

-# NgCompleteGuideUpdate
+# RecipeBookGuideUpdate

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.This is my project with Angular,it is a Recipe book and shoppping list single page web-app.

 ## Development server